MatthisVanHoecke2/bachelor-proof-of-concept/client/README.md

 The client can now be viewed at https://localhost:7133

 ## Usage
-The author has added two main features for is proof-of-concept project:
+The author has added two main features for this proof-of-concept project:
-- Large Language Model
+- Chatbot with a Large Language Model
-- Image Recognition
+- Image Recognition with a Convolutional Neural Network

 ### Large Language model
 The author implemented the Large Language Model LLaMa2 from Meta in this application to be used as an AI assistant.<br>